grahamtallen/searchRestaurants/README.md

 # searchRestaurants

+A small node program that performs queries on a restaurants database.

+## Methodology

-A small node program that performs queries on a restaurants 2. database The focus of this project was to optimize the performance of querying against this dataset.
+The focus of this project was to optimize the performance of querying against this dataset.
 One important optimization - Before the queries are run, there are buckets that are generated so that queries do not have to perform the bucketing at the runtime.
 See `src/init/index.js`
 The best function to start analyzing this my code is `performQueryAndGetResultSet`.
 It will get the data set of items filtered by the current search parameters